-Hoverboard manufacturers want you to squeeze out much value out of your hoverboard.
+Hoverboard manufacturers want you to squeeze out of your hoverboard as much value as possible.
 They’ve spent massive resources testing hoverboards to enhance product safety and determine each item’s maximum weight capacity.
-But that won’t happen if you refuse to heed to their maximum weight limit advice.
+But that won’t happen if you refuse to heed the maximum weight limit advice.

 To determine the maximum load limit, hoverboard manufacturers take a number of factors into consideration.
-These factors include mainly the materials used, wheel size, motor capacity, battery power.
-Together, these aspects determine your board’s lower and upper weight limit, its max speed, and even acceleration .
+These factors include mainly the materials used, wheel size, motor capacity, and battery power.
+Together, these aspects determine your board’s lower and upper weight limits, its max speed, and even acceleration.

 Aluminum, for example, holds heavier loads than ABS plastic or polycarbonate.
 Similarly, larger, stronger wheels carry bigger weights than smaller ones.
 And of course, hoverboards with higher battery capacity and more powerful motors have considerably higher maximum weight limits than others.